Note: this article is aimed at people who are looking to create a relatively complex piece of software.

 The truth is that most professionals use these platforms because they don’t enjoy searching for clients and tracking down payments.
 Others use them to generate part-time additional income.
 There are exceptions, but in general, don’t expect candidates to be super proactive and invested in the success of your business.
 You’re here to exchange dollars for hours of work.

 That being said, these platforms are still an excellent option for many.
-Especially if you need to fill a position temporarily, or if you’re in a hurry and you don’t want to take unnecessary risks.
+Especially if you need to fill a position temporarily, or if you’re in a hurry and you don’t want to take on too much risk.

 Price: Varied | $1,000-$20,000 or more per week